clearlinux/swupd-client/docs/swupd.1.rst

     - `-Y, --picky`

         Also list files which should not exist.
 Only files listed in the manifests should exist.
+By default swupd only looks for these files at `/usr`, this path can be changed using --picky-tree.
+        Some paths at '`\usr` are skipped by default:
+        ``/usr/lib/modules``, ``/usr/lib/kernel``, ``/usr/local``
+        and ``/usr/src``.
+These paths can be changed using --picky-whitelist.

     - `-X, --picky-tree=[PATH]`

-        Selects the sub-tree where --picky and --extra-files-only looks for extra files.
+        Changes the path where --picky and --extra-files-only looks for extra files.
 To be specified as absolute path.

-The default is `/usr`.
+        The default path is `/usr`.

     - `-w, --picky-whitelist=[RE]`